See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Office: RCS 458

 Dr. Nacy has performed with The Bishop’s Corner Theatre (Nashville, TN) and The University of Missouri-Columbia Summer Repertory Theatre, among others, and has done extensive commercial radio voice-over work.
-He has designed scenery, lighting, and sound for 131 productions ranging from Guys and Dolls to On The Verge to The Amen Corner as well as dozens of dance, music, and opera productions.
+His directing credits include The King and I, Godspell, A Final Evening with the Illuminati, On Golden Pond, The Dining Room, and others.
+He has designed scenery, lighting, and sound for 141 productions ranging from Guys and Dolls to On The Verge to The Amen Corner as well as dozens of dance, music, and opera productions.

-Dr. Nacy is a member of The Association of Theatre in Higher Education (ATHE), The American Society for Theatre Research (ASTR), The United States Institute of Theatre Technology (USITT), and The International Association for Semiotic Studies (IASS-AIS).
-Research areas include theatre semiotics, nineteenth-century American theatre, dramatugy, sound design, and audio engineering.
-He has presented workshops at SETC and USITT conferences, and given a master class in theatrical lighting design for the Association of Industrial Lighting Engineers, Baltimore, Maryland.
+Dr. Nacy is a member of The Association of Theatre in Higher Education (ATHE), The American Society for Theatre Research (ASTR), and The International Association for Semiotic Studies (IASS-AIS).
+Research areas include theatre semiotics, nineteenth-century American theatre, dramatugy, and commercial theatre.

-Dr. Nacy is an avid classical guitarist, photographer, and cyclist and is an enthusiastic fan of the St. Louis Bombers and the New Zealand All Blacks rugby football clubs.
+Dr. Nacy is an avid classical guitarist, photographer, and cyclist and is an enthusiastic fan of the St. Louis Bombers and the New Zealand All Blacks Rugby Union football clubs.